Brzeszcze: Economy

 The economy of the town focuses on an anthracite coal mine "Brzeszcze-Silesia" which is the biggest employer in the region, and one of the biggest in the entire Voivodeship.
 In the Second Polish Republic, it was the only large coal mine which belonged to the Polish state.
-During the war, the mine was part of the Reichswerke Hermann Göring conglomerate, and inmates of the Jawischowitz were employed in it.
+During the war, the mine was part of the Reichswerke Hermann Göring conglomerate, and inmates of Jawischowitz were employed in it.